PDM-Phan/PDM-Phan/README.md

 My name is <b>Pedro de Deus e Melo</b> and im a student of the UFRPE (Rural Federal University of Pernambuco); looking to learn everything i can to be a better Full-Stack developer.
 Currently im working as a infrastructure technician at FAV(Fundação Altino Ventura).

-Im quite decent with Python and know basic excel.
+Im quite decent with Python and know intermediete excel.
 Im currently learning:
 <ul>
   <li>Java(POO);</li>
-  <li>HTML and CSS.</li>
+  <li>SQL</li>
   <li>PHP</li>
 </ul>
 You can reach me: